OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_bestpractices.md

 ## 1. Introduction

-Here you'll find a list of recommendations that you should follow when modelling an application using OMNIA.
+Here you'll find a list of recommendations that you should follow when modeling an application using OMNIA.
 It's a group of best practices based on our experience collected from application development.

 ## 2. Best Practices

 ### Descriptive naming

-Use meaningful names for modelled artifacts.
+Use meaningful names for modeled artifacts.
 The name should tell you why it exists and what it does.

 ### Use ETag when consuming the API